thimpat/to-esm/README.md

 hi();
 ```

-The file given as entrypoint will be converted inside the working
+to-esm will convert the entry point inside the working
 directory.
-The others, will depend on the source location.
+The others will depend on the source location.

 </details>